Universality of classical and quantum SAT-UNSAT transitions of convex continuous satisfaction problems: Introduction

+In this work, we revisit a simplified problem: a linealized version of the perceptron~\cite{hertz1989dynamics,hertz1989phase}.
+The model can be solved analytically without relying on the replica method~\cite{hertz1989phase}.
+Furthermore, its dynamical properties have been already well investigated~\cite{hertz1989dynamics,cun1991,watkin1993}.
+We first investigate the classical version of the model near SAT-UNSAT transition point.
+The model shows the same scaling as that of the original perceptron of the convex case~\cite{franz2017}.
+Next, to demonstrate the usefulness of the model, we consider the quantum version of the model.
+We show that the susceptibility against quantum fluctuation behaves qualitatively differently from thermal fluctuation.
+Finally, we briefly discuss the effects of the random field.

 This paper is organized as follows.
 In Sec.~\ref{145208_17Aug22}, we investigate the classical model.
 We characterize the criticality in terms of the condensation transition as previously done for $p=2$-spin spherical model~\cite{barbier2022generalised}.
 In Sec.~\ref{145228_17Aug22}, we investigate the quantum model.
-In Sec.~\ref{145448_17Aug22}, we investigate the model with the random field.
-Finally, In Sec.~\ref{145458_17Aug22}, we summarize the work.
+In Sec.~\ref{145448_17Aug22}, we investigate the model with a random field.
+Finally, In Sec.~\ref{145458_17Aug22}, we summarize the work and discuss possible future works.